 Mathematics and Statistics 2

 In a range of meaningful contexts, students will be engaged in thinking mathematically.

-Students will solve problems and model situations that require them to apply algebraic, statistical and probability techniques.
+Students will solve problems and model situations that require them to apply statistical and probability techniques.

 Students that choose this course can also take MAC2 (Calculus) as an option.

-This term students will study for their external examinations in Algebra and Probability.
+This term students will study for their Probability external examination.

-Entry from MAT1 is 17 credits including Merit in 'Chance and Data'
+Entry from MAT1 is 15 credits including Achieved in the external 'Chance and Data'